 Beginning in 2014, health insurance carriers offering coverage in the individual or small business health insurance market must ensure that such coverage meets certain actuarial value standards, includes certain minimum health benefits and is not subject to lifetime or, for most health insurance benefits, annual dollar amount coverage limits.
 Moreover, health insurance carriers cannot deny individuals health insurance for health reasons.
 Individuals also are required to hold plans providing minimum essential coverage to meet the mandate for health insurance and avoid a tax penalty.
-The cost of health insurance generally increased as a result of the new standards for increased health insurance benefits, among other things.
-While the individual and family health insurance plans that we sold and that were effective in 2013 and prior to 2013 may not be as expensive, many of these plans do not have post-healthcare reform benefits or meet other standards under health care reform.
-Moreover, certain health insurance companies terminated these 2013 plans or modified them effective January 1, 2014 with an increase in the cost of the plan in response to health care reform implementation.
-Those health insurance companies that did not do so may terminate or modify their plans in the future.
-Any of these circumstances could cause us to suffer a substantial reduction in our membership, which would materially harm our business, operating results and financial condition.
-Moreover, compared to the increased cost of individual and family health insurance plans, government subsidies to purchase health insurance and the healthcare reform tax penalty may not be sufficient enough to drive a substantial number of new entrants into the individual and family health insurance market or incentivize existing holders of individual and family health insurance to maintain their policies, which could contribute to a decline in our membership and materially harm our business, operating results and financial condition.
+The cost of health insurance has generally increased and several health insurance carriers have indicated that they are suffering financial losses in their individual and family health insurance businesses, particularly with respect to their sale of qualified health plans offered through government-run health insurance exchanges.
+As a result, certain health insurance carriers have announced plans to and could exit the business of selling individual and family health insurance in certain markets or altogether.
+Moreover, in the jurisdictions where they continue to sell individual and family health insurance, we anticipate that premiums for individual and family health insurance will generally increase, perhaps substantially.
+If the cost of health insurance increases or if carriers exit the business of selling qualified health plans or individual and family health insurance in general, we could experience a reduction in demand for the individual and family health insurance that we sell, which could cause us to suffer a substantial reduction in our membership, and materially harm our business, operating results and financial condition.
+Moreover, compared to the increased cost of individual and family health insurance plans, government subsidies to purchase health insurance and the health care reform tax penalty may not be sufficient enough to drive a substantial number of new entrants into the individual and family health insurance market or incentivize our existing members to maintain their individual and family health insurance plans, which could contribute to a decline in our membership and materially harm our business, operating results and financial condition.

-If we are not successful in retaining our existing members and enrolling a large number of individuals and families into individual and family health insurance plans during the health care reform annual open enrollment period, our business will be harmed.
+If we are not successful in retaining our existing members and enrolling a large number of individuals and families into individual and family health insurance plans during the health care reform open enrollment period, our business will be harmed.